KesseNones/KesseNones/README.md

 These projects were helpful in cementing my foundational knoweldge of Rust before I made a programming language in it.

 ## [Mars Crawler](https://github.com/KesseNones/MarsCrawler)
-A crummy PacMan clone that was made for my fall 2023 Game Design class at university, using IntelliJ IDEA and built using Gradle.
+A PacMan clone that was made for my fall 2023 Game Design class at university, using IntelliJ IDEA and built using Gradle.

 The program itself was made using Java *(shudders)*.

-Jokes aside, it's okay.
-The movement is janky but it works.
-It contains three levels of collecting resources in alien caves and running from blobs.
-Eventually I may come back to this to make it less terrible.
+Jokes aside, it contains three levels of collecting resources in alien caves and running from blobs.

+This project improved my knowledge of Java and how to use it for making games, the one place where OOP actually isn't too bad.

 ## [Breakout Knockoff](https://github.com/KesseNones/KnockOffBreakout)
 Implemented for the same fall 2023 Game Design class as a two week homework project that was a recreation of breakout.
 It's janky and the collisions are gross but it works well enough.
 ## [Xtreme Pong](https://github.com/KesseNones/CS-320-Project)